-@lilypondfile[verbatim,quote,ragged-right,texidoc,doctitle] {filename.ly} i.e. "...setting the transparent property leaves the object where it is, but makes it invisible."
+'''

+@lilypondfile[verbatim,quote,ragged-right,texidoc,doctitle]

+{filename.ly}

+'''

 - Use two spaces for indentation in lilypond examples (no tabs). - Try to avoid using #' or #' when describing context or layout properties outside of an @example or @lilypond, unless the description explicitly requires it.